jdeschena/pgm/README.md

 # Partition Generative Modeling - Pre-training on image
 For our image modeling experiments, we use a modified version of the [Halton MaskGIT](valeoai/Halton-MaskGIT) codebase.
-Notably, while the original implementation evaluates FID and IS using the validation set, we follow the more common practice of computing FID on a random subset of the training set.
 For the requirements, see the main branch.

-Additionally, we recommend against pre-computing features for FID evaluation.
-For a fair comparison, FID should be calculated between real and generated images from the same class, rather than from random samples.
-For example, if you generate many images of fish but there are no fish in the real image set, the resulting FID will not be meaningful.
-Therefore, when computing FID, it is important to generate the same number of images per class as in the real dataset.
-Our code takes care of this detail.

 ## Structure of the repo